ldjohn/aws-deployment-with-fortiweb-waf/README.md

 **Scanner and probe**: Malicious source scans and probes whether there are vulnerabilities in Internet-oriented web applications.
 They send a series of requests that generate HTTP 4xx error codes, and you can use this history to help identify and block malicious source IP addresses.
 This solution creates an AWS Lambda function or Amazon Athena query that automatically parses Amazon CloudFront or Application Load Balancer access logs, calculates the number of incorrect requests from unique source IP addresses per minute, and updates AWS WAF to prevent high Further scan error rate of the address of the address-the error rate at which the defined error threshold is reached.
 **Known source of attackers (IP reputation list)**: Many organizations maintain reputation lists of IP addresses operated by known attackers (for example, spammers, malware distributors, and botnets).
 The solution uses the information in these reputation lists to help you block requests from malicious IP addresses.
 **Zombies and crawlers**: Operators of publicly accessible web applications must trust that clients accessing their content can accurately identify themselves and can use the service as expected.
 However, some automated clients (such as content crawlers or bad bots) distort themselves to bypass restrictions.
 This solution can help you identify and stop bad crawlers.
-#Features
+# Features #
-Standard safety capability
+## Standard safety capability ##
 **Protection against OWASP TOP10 threats**: built-in multiple protection strategies, you can choose to protect against SQL injection, XSS cross-site, Web Shell, backdoor, command injection, illegal HTTP protocol requests, common web server vulnerability attacks, unauthorized access to core files, path circulation, and scanning Protection, etc.

 **Threat Intelligence**: Massive malicious IP blacklist, including botnets, anonymous agents, phishing websites, spam and other malicious IP blocking capabilities
 Protection against basic malicious crawlers: block malicious access constructed by libcurl, Python scripts, etc.

-**HTTP/HTTPS access control**: IP access control, URL access control, target system management background protection Advanced security capabilities
+**HTTP/HTTPS access control**: IP access control, URL access control, target system management background protection

+## Advanced security capabilities ##
-Prevent malicious CC attacks: effectively intercept CC attacks based on comprehensive intelligent analysis such as HTTP access request frequency/TCP connection frequency/human-machine identification
+**Prevent malicious CC attacks**: effectively intercept CC attacks based on comprehensive intelligent analysis such as HTTP access request frequency/TCP connection frequency/human-machine identification zero day

-0day high-precision security defense: Based on a two-layer machine learning engine to build an abnormal threat detection model, it has a high accuracy in identifying web attacks, and can automatically detect unknown attacks such as 0day, effectively reducing attack false alarms.
+**high-precision security defense**: Based on a two-layer machine learning engine to build an abnormal threat detection model, it has a high accuracy in identifying web attacks, and can automatically detect unknown attacks such as 0day, effectively reducing attack false alarms.
-Business security capabilities
+## Business security capabilities ##
-Advanced anti-reptile: Based on user-agent, IP, client event and AI-based man-machine recognition technology to accurately identify reptiles.
+**Advanced anti-reptile:** Based on user-agent, IP, client event and AI-based machine recognition technology to accurately identify reptiles.

-Website anti-hotlinking: prevent website resources from being maliciously linked and used by other websites Anti-vulnerability scanning: to detect attacks, use tools to scan the website for vulnerabilities, and accurately confirm through human-computer interaction, and finally accurately intercept the attacker system structure
+**Website anti-hotlinking**: prevent website resources from being maliciously linked and used by other websites

+**Anti-vulnerability scanning:** to detect attacks, use tools to scan the website for vulnerabilities, and accurately confirm through human-computer interaction, and finally accurately intercept the attacker system structure

-Public private network and private subnet: This scheme creates two different subnets, public subnet and private subnet.
+**Public private network and private subnet:** This scheme creates two different subnets, public subnet and private subnet.
 It is recommended that the Web server protected by Fortiweb be deployed in a private subnet.

-ALB and NLB: The front-end load balance of the Fortiweb server in this solution can be AWS Application Loadblance or Network Load Balance.
+**ALB and NLB:** The front-end load balance of the Fortiweb server in this solution can be AWS Application Loadblance or Network Load Balance.

-Automated deployment: This solution provides Clouformation templates.
+**Automated deployment:** This solution provides Clouformation templates.
 Users can use the ability of infrastructure as code to automate the deployment of the solution.
 They can choose to create single-node or multi-node clusters to form basic protection capabilities for Web services.

-High-availability architecture: In order to meet the needs of users for web security, high availability and redundancy, the solution provides an Active-Active-High volume deployment mode to create Fortiweb Master nodes and Fortiweb Slave nodes in different availability zones.
+**High-availability architecture:** In order to meet the needs of users for web security, high availability and redundancy, the solution provides an Active-Active-High volume deployment mode to create Fortiweb Master nodes and Fortiweb Slave nodes in different availability zones.
 If the Master node fails, the slave node will automatically be upgraded to the Master node to ensure high availability of system functions.

 **Data flow:** If Internet users want to access a Web server located in a private subnet
 ![](assets/Architect_diagram.png)